awesomephant/blog/notes/2021-03-03-choose-your-access.md

 ## The process of making the website

-{% fig "/assets/notes/psychic-refuge.png" "Psychic Refuge access settings page" "Browser window shows access settings page on psychicrefuge.com.
+{% include fig.liquid, src: "/assets/notes/psychic-refuge.png", caption: "Psychic Refuge access settings page", alt: "Browser window shows access settings page on psychicrefuge.com.
 Blue text on mint background reads 'Choose your Access Settings' in English and Arabic.
-Buttons to change fonts, colours, and display language are visible at the bottom of the screen." "" "big" %}
+Buttons to change fonts, colours, and display language are visible at the bottom of the screen.", class: "big" %}

 Developed by [Studio Hyte](http://studiohyte.com/) (London).
 Arjun Harrison-Mann is a co-founder of Hyte.
 Member [Disabled People Against Cuts](https://dpac.uk.net/).